 Step 4: Mix the dough at medium-high speed for a few minutes.
 If it’s too sticky, add a pinch of flour.
 If it’s too dry, add a little water.

 Continue kneading the dough.
 Keep an eye on the dough.
-Look for signs of “doneness” – smooth, holds shape, springs back, stretch without ripping.
+Look for signs of “doneness” – smooth, holds shape, springs back, stretches without ripping.

 Here is a great video that shows how to use a stand mixer for kneading pizza dough.